Central Virginia I

 (Hampstead Farm Archaeological District)

-Traces of three CSA gun pits possibly still exist on high ground along the Rapidan River west of town along VA 20 and Rt.
-609. This battery protected the road from the Liberty Mills river crossing (VA 231) to Gordonsville and the railroad junction.
-It was attacked and captured by Union cavalry in December 1864.
+Traces of three CSA gun pits and associated infantry trenches still exist on high ground along the Rapidan River just northwest of the intersection of VA 20 and County Rt.
+609. Part of the 1863 Rapidan Line, this battery protected the road from the Liberty Mills river crossing (VA 231) to Gordonsville and the railroad junction.
+Defended at the time by dismounted cavalry (16th and 21st Brigades Confederate Cavalry) with two guns, it was attacked and briefly captured by Union cavalry in the December 1864 raid from Madison to Gordonsville.
 Private property.

 Stegara